-Improving your sleep can help your body recover from physical health conditions.
-Learning to manage your sleep well is an important part of your rehabilitation.
+Sleep disruption is a common symptom following COVID-19.
+Improving the quality of your sleep can help your body recover from physical health conditions and learning to manage your sleep well is an important part of your rehabilitation.

 Why can't I sleep?